SMokey Jack Observatory

 The Smokey Jack observatory (SJO), located in The Bluff Park at the west end of Main Street across from Cliff Lanes in Westcliffe, For directions using Google Maps, click here.
 The SJO was formally dedicated on the night of Friday, November 13, 2015, with over 100 people attending.
 It houses one of the most powerful telescopes in Colorado, attracting star lovers from around the world!

-The SJO is named in honor of Suzanne B. Jack, known to all as Smokey Jack, the first Dark Skies President.
+The SJO is named in honor of Suzanne B. Jack (1946-2004), known to all as Smokey Jack, the founder and first Dark Skies’ President.
 Smokey loved the beautiful night skies of the Wet Mountain Valley, and she wanted others to be able to admire the Milky Way.
 Although no longer with us, she left behind a legacy of education about light pollution that continues to spread, protecting our pristine dark skies for future generations.